pocomane/lua_static_battery/Readme.md

 Lua static battery
 ==================

 This is a script to build a static version of lua, using gcc and the musl C library.
+The toolchain are downloaded from [musl.cc](http://musl.cc).
 Some usefull libraries are included too.

 The script can build linux, windows and mac binaries.
 Windows binaries are built through cross-building from linux.
 The mac binaries are built with a